ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 # Existential Types

-Existential types are a powerful but sometimes confusing concept in type systems.
-They allow you to work with types that have partially hidden or abstracted type parameters.
-It's like having a "black box" – you know something about the type inside, but not everything.
+Existential types let you work with values whose exact type is partially hidden.
+They let you define a type in terms of a property or behaviour, without revealing the concrete implementation.
+This is like defining an interface: you know what operations are supported, but the underlying class that implements those operations remains opaque.
+This abstraction helps in writing more modular and maintainable code.

 ### Scala's Existential Types